tvdboom/ATOM/docs_sources/api/plots/plot_evals.md

 <pre><em>function</em> atom.plots.<strong style="color:#008AB8">plot_evals</strong>(models=None, title=None, figsize=(10, 6), filename=None, display=True)
 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/plots.py#L336">[source]</a></div></pre>
 <div style="padding-left:3%">
 Plot evaluation curves for the train and test set.
+The metric is provided by the model's package and is different for every model and every task.
 Only for models that allow in-training evaluation (XGB, LGB, CatB).
-Only allows plotting of one model at a time.
+Only allows plotting one model at a time because of the different evaluation metric for each.
 <br /><br />
 <table width="100%">
 <tr>